Collective Bargaining FAQs & Glossary of Terms

 Under law, collective bargaining negotiations take place primarily in face-to-face meetings of negotiation teams representing the college and the union, through in-person discussion of written contract proposals.
 The union team initiates negotiations with a set of opening proposals.
 This starts the give-and-take process that will lead to a final contract.
 Collective bargaining agreements are written by the negotiators, with careful attention to language.
 Once agreed upon, this language will become a legally binding blueprint for future CCA operations.

-What are the college’s goals for negotiations?
+What were the college’s goals for negotiations?

-The college’s bargaining team is committed to a respectful, efficient, and productive negotiating process to reach a mutually beneficial collective bargaining agreement (CBA) that continues to provide our staff with solid benefits and salaries, and maintains the operational flexibility necessary to respond responsibly to the various and evolving challenges that confront the institution.
-The college is committed to negotiating in good faith with the unified, overarching goal of reaching a CBA for our staff that prioritizes serving our students and fulfilling our academic mission at the highest level.
+The college’s bargaining team was committed to a respectful, efficient, and productive negotiating process to reach a mutually beneficial collective bargaining agreement (CBA) that continues to provide our staff with solid benefits and salaries, and maintains the operational flexibility necessary to respond responsibly to the various and evolving challenges that confront the institution.
+The college was committed to negotiating in good faith with the unified, overarching goal of reaching a CBA for our staff that prioritizes serving our students and fulfilling our academic mission at the highest level.

 What is the timeframe to complete negotiations?

 Who were the people serving on the teams negotiating the collective bargaining agreement?

 The college’s team included CCA staff members Maira Lazdins (Human Resources), George Sedano (Student Affairs), Annemarie Haar (Libraries & Creative Instructional Technologies), and Dustin Smith (Academic Affairs).
 Legal counsel for the college, Mike Vartain, is the college’s lead negotiator.